-cd transistortester/Software/Markus/
+cd ~/transistortester/Software/Markus/

-After confirming, you will see all the folders (Endung.tgz) and only one folder where this extension is missing -> so our (previously unpacked) folder.
+After confirmation and command: 'ls' you see all packed folders (ending .tgz) and only one folder where this ending is missing -> so our (before unpacked) folder.

-For the following two commands, first insert ONLY, press without [Enter]:!
+For the following two commands, insert them first ONLY, without Enter to press: !